knangia04/maker-taker-trading-strategies/report.md

 - **[Khushi Kalra]**:
-  - Implementation and backtesting of Maker Strategy in Python using ipynb -Implementation of Maker Strategy in Cpp using Strategy Studio
+  - Implementation and backtesting of Maker Strategy in Python using ipynb
+  - Implementation of Maker Strategy in Cpp using Strategy Studio
   - Final Project Report

 - **[Siddarth Ananath]**: